• Skip to primary navigation

 Print Recipe

-Honey Walnut Shortbread Bars are a buttery and rich dessert treat.
+Walnut bars are a buttery and rich dessert treat.
 Crunchy walnuts are coated in a chewy honey caramel, then baked on top of a buttery and tender shortbread cookie crust.

 Servings: 20 squares